-The Center for Human-Compatible Artificial Intelligence (CHAI) is a multi-institution research group based at UC Berkeley, with academic affiliates at a variety of other universities.
-CHAI aims to shift the development of AI away from potentially dangerous systems we could lose control over, and towards provably safe systems that act in accordance with human interests even as they become increasingly powerful.
+CHAI (a multi-institution research group based at UC Berkeley) aims to shift the development of AI away from potentially dangerous systems we could lose control over, and towards provably safe systems that act in accordance with human interests even as they become increasingly powerful.

 Artificial intelligence research is aimed at designing machines that are capable of intelligent behaviour to successfully achieve objectives.
 The long-term outcome of AI research seems likely to include machines that are more capable than humans across a wide range of objectives and environments.